 - Mild: An average of 1–3 episodes of inappropriate compensatory behaviors per week.

 - Moderate: An average of 4–7 episodes of inappropriate compensatory behaviors per week.

 - Severe: An average of 8–13 episodes of inappropriate compensatory behaviors per week.

 - Extreme: An average of 14 or more episodes of inappropriate compensatory behaviors per week.

 Bulimia nervosa can be successfully treated through a variety of different methods.
 You can learn more about the general treatment guidelines for bulimia nervosa.

 Body Mass Index or BMI is a tool for indicating weight status in adults.
 It is a measure of a person’s weight in relation to their height.
 Individuals with bulimia nervosa typically are within the normal weight or overweight range (body mass index [BMI] ≥ 18.5 and < 30 in adults).

-Formerly, in the fourth diagnostic manual (DSM-IV), there were two types of bulimia nervosa:
+Formerly, in the fourth diagnostic manual of mental disorders (DSM-IV), there were two types of bulimia nervosa:

 - Purging Type: The person regularly engages in self-induced vomiting or the misuse of laxatives, diuretics, or enemas